GraphMETRO: Mitigating Complex Graph Distribution Shifts via Mixture of Aligned Experts: Experiments

-\xhdr{Training and evaluation} We summarize the architectures and optimizer in Appendix~\ref{app:arch}. \versionIV{Also, we use an individual GNN encoder as the expert architecture for the experiments in the main paper and include the results of designing a shared module among experts in Appendix~\ref{app:shared_module}, due to space limitation.} For evaluation metrics, we use ROC-AUC on Twitch and classification accuracy on the other datasets following \cite{good}.
+\xhdr{Training and evaluation} We use an individual GNN encoder for each expert in the experiments.
+Additionally, we include the results of using a shared module among experts in Appendix~\ref{app:shared_module} due to space limitations.
+For evaluation metrics, we use ROC-AUC on Twitch and classification accuracy on the other datasets following \cite{good}.
+See Appendix~\ref{app:arch} for details about the architectures and optimizer.

-In Table~\ref{table:real}, we observe that \ours consistently outperforms the baseline models across all datasets.
-It achieves remarkable improvements of 67.0\% and 4.2\% relative to EERM on the WebKB and Twitch datasets, respectively.
-When applied to graph classification tasks, \ours shows notable improvements, as the baseline methods exhibit similar performance levels.
+\xhdr{Results} In Table~\ref{table:real}, we observe that \ours consistently outperforms the baseline models across all datasets.
+It achieves notable improvements of 67.0\% and 4.2\% relative to EERM on the WebKB and Twitch datasets, respectively.
+When applied to graph classification tasks, \ours shows significant improvements, as the baseline methods exhibit similar performance levels.
 Importantly, \ours can be applied to both node- and graph-level tasks, whereas many graph-specific methods designed for generalization are limited to one of these tasks.
-Additionally, \ours does not require any domain-specific information during training, \eg the group labels on training instances, distinguishing it from methods like SRGNN.
+Additionally, \ours does not require any domain-specific information during training.

-The observation that \ours being the best-performing method demonstrates its significance for real-world applications since it excels in handling unseen and wide-ranging distribution shifts.
-This adaptability is crucial as real-world graph data often exhibit unpredictable shifts that can impact model performance.
-Thus, \ourst' versatility ensures its reliability across diverse domains, safeguarding performance in complex real-world scenarios.
-In Appendix~\ref{app:num_experts}, we also provide a study about the impact of the stochastic transform function choices on the model performance to analyze the sensitivity and success of \ourst.
+\xhdr{Main Conclusion} The observation that \ours is the best-performing method demonstrates its significance for real-world applications, as it excels in handling unseen and wide-ranging distribution shifts.
+This adaptability is crucial, as real-world graph data often exhibit unpredictable shifts that can affect model performance.
+Thus, \ours' versatility ensures its reliability across diverse domains, safeguarding performance in complex real-world scenarios.
+In Appendix~\ref{app:alignment} and ~\ref{app:num_experts}, we provide two studies on the impact of the alignment term controlled by $\lambda$ and the stochastic transform function choices on the model performance, analyzing the sensitivity and success of \ours.